The Piano Tickler — your online source for expert piano tuning and repair

 For the digital piano player, looking to purchase electronic keyboards you will find an excellent selection on Amazon whether you are a professional musician or just a beginner.
 Now days a digital keyboard has become a necessary substitute for an acoustic piano.
 Although I do feel that it is better for Kids to learn on the real thing.
 Not a toy piano.

-Please browse each category up top or below for the items you are interested in.
-We can assist with most piano related requests.
-Have you ever asked, “How old is my piano?”
+Have you ever asked, "How old is my piano?"
 Find out now.
-Send us the serial number and name to find out how old it is.
-We can determine the age of about 95 percent of all pianos made worldwide.
+Send us the serial number and name to learn how old it is — we can determine the age of about 95% of all pianos made worldwide.

 The piano-making industry has seen drastic changes in recent years, while the instrument itself remains basically the same.
 Sorry to say, the piano manufacturing business in America is almost dead (2026), but the love of the instrument may be as great as ever!
 It's just that nowadays, while almost everyone loves a piano, very few people can afford a new one.
 This is just one reason sales numbers have dropped lower than ever.
 Read our Piano Facts page about recent prices and production numbers.